Claire-Fisher/rock-paper-scissors-ms2/README.md

 - Images are intentionally very limited to prioritse project performance.
 Animated gifs are included to represent user win or loss respectively.
 This adds to a positive user experience.
 A win result randomly selects 1 of 5 win gif.
 A lose result always displays the same Game Over gif.

 ### The Footer
-- The footer will be limimted to simple copyright information.
+The footer will be limimted to simple copyright information.
 It cannot be interacted with by user.

 # Future Features
+### Feedback Form
+Include a button link to a feedback form page.
+Users can be invited to report bugs, ask for future features, or suggest accessibility improvements.

 ### Link to additional games
-- Additional game versions, or game types could be added.
+Additional game versions, or game types could be added.
 A drop-down menu to those options would add additional positive user experience.
 It would also keep the user on the product longer.

+### Difficulty setting
+Have an option the user can toggle to change the difficulty of the game.
+Harder levels might calculate the computer has a 50% change to select the winning weapon based on the user's choice etc.

+### AI personality
+More conversational responses from the AI could be included to give the AI a "personality".

+### AI personality Expanded
+Have an option the user can toggle to select a "nice" or a "mean" AI opponent.

 ### Advertising
-- An advertising banner could be added to promote other content from the same publisher.
+An advertising banner could be added to promote other content from the same publisher.
 Or adverts supplied by third party companies to monetise the project.

 # Testing
 - Please see full documentation for testing and bug reports in TESTING.md